 Take the time to validate your feelings, enforce your boundaries, and take care of yourself both mentally and physically.
 I don't mean eat perfectly and workout 3 hrs a day, or anything like that.
 I mean meditate, journal, breathe deeply, be in nature, enjoy whatever season we're in both emotionally and meteorologically, and most importantly, rest.

 The excuses we make around why we "can't" get enough rest are often complete BS.
-While some people literally don't have the time, most of us can find a few minuets here or there to rest our minds if nothing else.
+While some people literally don't have the time, most of us can find a few minuets to rest our minds if nothing else.
 It doesn't have to be a full blown nap.
 I'm a fan of laying on my bed and staring at my ceiling for a few minutes in-between writing articles and feeding kids; letting my mind go wherever it wants.
 While meditation does wonders, it's important to have unfocused mindful time as well.
 I have friends who play video games or get lost in a book.
 Rest looks different for everyone, but it's necessary to keeping our heads on straight in the midst of chaos.

 While this Fall will look very different than past (and hopefully future) ones, it's important to examine exactly why we "need" to do that, compartmentalize if we're working from home, get organized and process-driven, accept and ask for help, and to not sacrifice our own wellbeing for the sake of productivity.